-7. Storage & Handling

-Storage

-Handling

-Avoid storage of harmful substances with food.
+7. Storage & Handling Avoid storage of harmful substances with food.
 Store out of reach of children.
-Containers should be kept closed in order to minimise contamination.
+Storage Containers should be kept closed in order to minimise contamination.
 Keep in a cool, dry place.
 Avoid contact with incompatible substances as listed in Section 10.
-Keep exposure to a minimum, and minimise the quantities kept in work areas.
-Minimise dust generation and accummulation.
+Handling Keep exposure to a minimum, and minimise the quantities kept in work areas.
+Minimise dust generation and accumulation.
 See section 8 with regard to personal protective equipment requirements.
 Avoid skin and eye contact and inhalation of dust.

 8. Exposure Controls / Personal Protective Equipment

 Workplace Exposure Standards

 A workplace exposure standard (WES) has not been established by WorkSafe NZ for this product.
 There is a general limit of 3mg/m3 for respirable particulates and 10mg/m3 for inhalable particulates when limits have not otherwise been established.

 NZ Workplace Ingredient WES-TWA WES-STEL

-Exposure Stds Cement 3mg/m3 (as nuisance dust) no data
+Exposure Stds Cement 3mg/m 3 -

-1mg/m3 (as respirable dust) no data
+1 mg/m 3 (respirable) -

-Limestone 10mg/m3 (as nuisance dust) no data
+Limestone 10mg/m 3 (as nuisance dust) -

-Calcium sulphate hemihydrate 10mg/m3 (as nuisance dust) no data
+Calcium sulphate hemihydrate 10mg/m3 (as nuisance dust) -

-Chromium oxide 0.05mg/m 3 no data
+Chromium oxide (Cr (VI) 0.00002mg/m 3 -

+Chromium (III) 0.5mg/m 3 -

-Flyash See crystalline silica no data
+Flyash See crystalline silica

-Aggregates See crystalline silica no data
+Aggregates See crystalline silica -

-Crystalline Silica (all forms) 0.05mg/m3 (as respirable dust) no data
+Crystalline Silica (all forms) 0.05mg/m 3 (as respirable dust) -

-Aluminium oxides Ferric oxide 10mg/m3 (as nuisance dust) 5mg/m3 no data

 Engineering Controls

 In industrial situations, it is expected that employee exposure to hazardous substances will be controlled to a level as far below the WES as practicable by applying the hierarchy of control required by the Health and Safety at Work Act (2015) and the Health and Safety at Work (General Risk and Workplace Management) Regulations 2016.
 Exposure can be reduced by process modification, use of local exhaust ventilation, capturing substances at the source, or other methods.
 If you believe air borne concentrations of mists, dusts or vapours are high, you are advised to modify processes or increase ventilation.

 Personal Protective Equipment

 General

 Personal Protective Equipment (PPE) should not be used as the primary means of exposure protection, except in the event of an accident or emergency situation or where all other means of protection have proven to inadequate.

 Clean PPE after use or dispose of as appropriate.
 Store PPE for re-use in a clean place.
 Regular training on the correct use of PPE should be provided.
 In particular the correct fitting and use of respirators and where applicable the cleaning of respirators should be undertaken.

 Eyes

 Protect eyes with goggles, safety glasses or full face mask.
 Avoid wearing contact lenses.
-Select eye protection in accordance with AS/NZS 1337.
 Skin

 Avoid repeated or prolonged skin contact.
 Wear overalls, waterproof boots and impervious alkali-resistant gloves (e.g., nitrile, PVC, rubber, neoprene).
-Tuck overalls inside boots and seal with duct tape to reduce risk of masonry dust entering boots.
+Tuck overalls inside boots and seal with duct tape to reduce risk of concrete entering boots.

 Remove protective clothing and wash exposed areas with soap and water prior to eating, drinking or smoking.
 Take special care to ensure that cuts/abrasions or irritated skin are not exposed to this product.
+It is also important to ensure that wet concrete does not become trapped within gloves, boots or clothing - leaving concrete in contact with the skin for extended period of time may cause skin burns.

-It is important that skin is also covered when masonry dust is created (e.g., sanding, grinding, crushing or cutting masonry).
+It is important that skin is also covered when concrete dust is created (e.g., sanding, grinding, crushing or cutting concrete).
 The dust may also irritate and/or damage the skin.
+Respiratory